Nghia-nee/LOLdetect/README.md

  Note: the output will be a txt file (tokenized.txt) containing sentences where each word is separated by a space and sentences are separated by a carriage return.

+- train_word2vec.py: this file will train the word2vec model with tokenized.txt.

+ Note: the output is model_w2v.bin, this is the trained model, when using it just call it to find the vector of new data.

+- use_module_w2v.py: This file is used as an input of a .txt file (this file data must be filtered to perform word embedding before entering the model) to print out the vectors corresponding to those words.

+Note: the output if vectors.txt

 - .txt files: is the output of .py files with corresponding names